top of page

 Cooking Tips for Gluten-Free Pasta

-• Avoid Overcooking: Gluten-free pastas, especially those made from rice, corn, or quinoa, can become mushy if overcooked.
-Cook them until just al dente and rinse under cold water to stop the cooking process.
+• Avoid Overcooking: Gluten-free varieties, especially rice and corn-based, can turn mushy if overcooked.
+Cook them until just al dente, then rinse under cold water to halt the cooking process.

-• Add Olive Oil: Adding olive oil to the finished pasta as it cools prevents it from sticking together and gives it a nice flavor
+• Add Olive Oil: Drizzling olive oil on the finished pasta while it cools prevents it from sticking together and enhances flavor.

-• Stir Gently: To prevent breakage, stir gluten-free pasta gently and minimally during cooking.
+• Stir Gently: Stir gently and minimally during cooking to minimize breakage.

 Person gently stirring pasta in pot